palak363/AngryBirds-GUI-Game/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.